 Supplemental Security Income

-A program that provides federally funded cash assistance to qualifying elderly and disabled poor.
+Program established in 1972 and controlled by the Social Security Administration that provides federally funded cash assistance to qualifying elderly and disabled poor.

 Temporary Assistance for Needy Families